 Though his involvement with this show would last less than a year, it made clear that the idea of this type of music television brought in the viewers was a winner.
 He would soon leave for NBC and start up the now-legendary Don Kirshner's Rock Concert, a show that showed everyone from 60s holdovers like the Byrds and Joan Baez to '70s hitmakers like ABBA and Fleetwood Mac.
 In and among the big names like the Rolling Stones were new bands such as the Ramones and New York Dolls, who gained entrance into middle America through this program.
 Kirshner himself would often host the show despite his deadpan, lifeless style of delivery that Paul Shaffer parodied brilliantly on Saturday Night Live in the mid-'70s.

 The show ran from September 1973 through early 1981, shortly before this thing called MTV launched.
 It's easy to forget but at the time, but shows like Rock Concert were the only way to see many of these artists on television.

 Kirshner dedicated his life to his love of music.
-Sadly, he passed away in 2011.
-He long said his biggest disappointment was not having been inducted into the Rock & Roll Hall Of Fame.
-The list of acts that appeared on the show is pretty incredible.
-A DVD box set is said to be forthcoming.
-From the array of readily available clips out there, we give you a handful of the best, presented chronologically.
+He died in 2011.
+He long said his biggest disappointment was not having been inducted into the Rock & Roll Hall of Fame.
+Our list of chronological acts that appeared on the show is pretty incredible.
+(Note: Not all videos are available.)

 The New York Dolls remain unsung heroes in rock and roll's back pages.
-They were a major influence on everyone from Guns N Roses to the Ramones, but they never scored big themselves.
-They are captured in this raw and exciting clip with guitarist Johnny Thunders taking the lead vocal on the classic 'Chatterbox.'
-A very pure and raw rock and roll television moment.
+They were a major influence on everyone from Guns N' Roses to the Ramones, but they never scored big themselves.
+They are captured in this raw and exciting clip with guitarist Johnny Thunders taking the lead vocal on the classic "Chatterbox."
+A very pure and raw rock 'n' roll television moment.